sashastadler/crunge-notes/Notes/Locations/Green Orchard.md

 ### Details

 A village.
 Where the adventure began.
-When it was a bigger town, it ha
+When it was a bigger town, it had tribut

 #### Tower